Boussau/boussau.github.io/tutorials/simulatingDNAEvolution/index.md

 currentTime = currentTime + waitingTime
 ```

-- here, we need to check whether we have reached total time T. If this is not
+- here, we need to check whether we have reached total time `branchLength`.
+If this is not
 the case, then, we choose the state after the substitution event, and the
 current state is now equal to this new state: